 - At the start of the episode "The Ticketmaster", Applejack tells Twilight Sparkle that she bet Big Macintosh that she could get all the golden delicious apples picked and put in the barn by lunch time, and if she does, he has to walk down the street in one of Granny Smith's girdles.

 - Then, in "Applebuck Season", Big Mac is unable to help her harvest the rest of the apples due to a mysterious back injury (which isn't really that mysterious if you consider the difference in size between Big Mac and Granny Smith).
 Let this be a lesson to you, children: when you gamble with your sister, make sure public humiliation is the only stake.

-- The Simpsons: Homer & Ned make a bet that "the father of the boy who doesn't win" in a minigolf game has to mow their lawn in their wife's Sunday dress.
-It works out to be a tie; Homer invokes Exact Words and makes both Ned and himself do it, figuring it'd be worth his own humiliation to see Ned humiliated.
+- The Simpsons: Homer makes a bet with Ned that "the father of the boy who doesn't win" in a minigolf game has to mow their lawn in their wife's Sunday dress.
+When both boys concede that neither is better than the other, Homer invokes Exact Words and makes both Ned and himself do it, figuring it'd be worth his own humiliation to see Ned humiliated.
 But Ned enjoys it; he thinks of it as a fond flashback to his college frat days.

 - In Regular Show, the park employees are tired of Mordecai chickening out on kissing Margaret.
 They make him a bet that if he can't kiss her by a certain time, he has to wear a diaper for a whole week.
 While on a date, Margaret finds out and is pissed because she thinks he only went out with her to win a bet.
 Mordecai defends himself by saying that he only took the bet to help give him the courage to kiss her.
 Margaret seems to accept that, and the two lean in close, seconds before the bet is up... and then Margaret leans close to his ear and says "Have a nice week, diaper boy..."